talpah/pullhook/README.md

 ## Configuration
 Create a `config.ini` by copying `config.ini.sample` and edit it to suit your needs.
-Omitted/Commented out options are ignored and defaults are used instead.
+Omitted/Commented out options are ignored and the default values in `pullhook.py` are used instead.